top of page

 BRAKE FRICTION COMPONENTS

-Starting in 1966, DS brake pads (front and rear) were unique to USA cars.
+Starting in 1966, DS brake pads/shoes (front and rear) were unique to USA cars.
 We think that this change was probably associated with a brake performance requirement imposed by US regulations.
+You can read about this HERE.
+But more brake changes happened for 1971.

-For 1971 models, the parts books show that the front brake rotors and rear drums were also unique for North American cars.
-It is unclear what was different with the rotors/drums, but we have noticed that around this date, the front rotors on USA cars began to wear very fast as compared to the rotors used on earlier DS's.
+Starting for 1971 models, the parts books show that the front brake rotors were unique for North American DS's.
+It is unclear what was different with the rotors, but we have noticed that around this date, the front rotors on USA cars began to wear very fast as compared to the rotors used on earlier DS's.
 By the time front brake pads were worn out, it was common to find front rotors on USA DS's with very large 'wear lips' on each face.
 One Citroën expert in the USA believes that the rotors had to change material in 1971 to comply with updated stopping performance requirements imposed by the US government.
 We have been unable to confirm this, but the theory is plausible.
 Similar changes happened with the SM model, discussed HERE

 The parts books imply that the front rotors for 1971-1972 DS's in the USA were marked with a minimum wear (or re-grind) thickness of 0.36 inches.
-However, we have examined several rotors that we think were original to USA cars and we cannot see any minimum thickness markings.
-(Note that on some of the better quality replacement DS/SM brake rotors available today, a minimum thickness is indeed stamped on the outer periphery.)
+So far I have been unable to find any minimum thickness markings on EOM rotors, but if the marking was done with ink or paint, it would likely be gone by now.
+On some of the better quality replacement DS/SM brake rotors available today, a minimum thickness is indeed stamped on the outer periphery.
+The 0.36 inch minimum thickness is close, but doesn't quite match the minimum thickness quoted in the French repair manuals (11 mm).

 Reproduction brake rotor.
 This particular one has no markings of any sort on it